 - 62% felt happier

 In the developed world, our lifestyles are becoming increasingly sedentary.
-It is encouraging to know that sitting as little as an hour less a day can help reduce our neck and back pain and boost our mood.
+It is encouraging to know that sitting just an hour less a day can help reduce our neck and back pain and boost our mood.
 This may be the easiest healthy living suggestion ever.
 How will sitting less help you?
-Let us know.

 - Pronk NP, Katz AS, Lowry M, Payfer JR, "Reducing Occupational Sitting Time and Improving Worker Health: The Take-a-Stand Project," 2011.
 Prev Chronic Dis 2012;9:110323